telerik/document-processing-docs/libraries/radspreadprocessing/working-with-worksheets/what-is-worksheet.md

 ---
-title: What is a Excel Worksheet?
+title: What is a Worksheet?
-page_title: What is a Excel Worksheet?
+page_title: What is a Worksheet?
 description: What is a Worksheet?
 slug: radspreadprocessing-working-with-worksheets-what-is-worksheet
-tags: what,is,a,worksheet?
+tags: what,is,a,worksheet?,excel
 published: True
 position: 0
 ---